tinkoff-ai/etna/README.md

 pip install etna
 ```

-Default version hasn't all the dependencies, because some of them are needed only for specific models, e.g. Prophet, PyTorch.
+The default version doesn't contain all the dependencies, because some of them are needed only for specific models, e.g. Prophet, PyTorch.
+Available user extensions are the following:
+* `prophet`
+* `torch`
+* `wandb`

-Available extensions are listed at [`pyproject.toml`](https://github.com/tinkoff-ai/etna/blob/master/pyproject.toml#L93).
+There are also developer extensions.
+All the extensions are listed at [`pyproject.toml`](https://github.com/tinkoff-ai/etna/blob/master/pyproject.toml#L93).

 Without the appropriate extension you will get an `ImportError` trying to import the model that needs it.
 For example, `etna.models.ProphetModel` needs `prophet` extension and can't be used without it.